oduerr/hsk/hsk5_flashcard_spec.md

 	  -	The last modified timestamp of the main code file(s).
 	  -	Purpose: to verify that the browser is serving the latest build from GitHub Pages (avoid confusion with cached or delayed updates).
 ### Manual session save button
-	- Add a button (label: “Save session to LocalStorage” or similar) in debug mode.
+	- Add a button (label: "Save session to LocalStorage" or similar) in debug mode.
 	  - 	Clicking the button immediately serializes the current run state (deck, order, mistakes so far, timestamps) into LocalStorage, overwriting the active session entry.
 	  - This allows testing persistence and replay logic without finishing a run.
   •	Add a Save Progress button available during a run (both in debug and normal mode).